Easy To Do Wainscoting - Cutting the Molding

 Now that you’ve designed the layout of your wainscoting, it’s time to get cutting!!

-In this post we’ll cover cutting the moldings for the rectangular wainscoting frames.
-Since these are either rectangular, all the moldings used for these frames will have 45 degree angles.
+In this post we’ll cover how to cut wainscoting trim, the moldings for the rectangular wainscoting frames.
+Since the wainscoting frames are rectangular, all the moldings used for these frames will have 45 degree angled cuts.

 Anyways, Let’s get to the tips!